Sreedeviraj/Sreedeviraj/README.md

 ## 📂 Featured Projects

 ### 1. Deep Learning-Based Diagnosis of Parkinson's Disease
-Developed a CNN model to diagnose Parkinson's disease using a gait dataset.
-Trained and evaluated four distinct models to improve diagnostic accuracy.
+- Developed a CNN model to diagnose Parkinson's disease using a gait dataset.
+- Trained and evaluated four distinct models to improve diagnostic accuracy.
-Worked as part of a 4-member team, each focusing on different datasets, fostering collaboration and adaptability.
+- Worked as part of a 4-member team, each focusing on different datasets, fostering collaboration and adaptability.
-Technologies Used are Python, TensorFlow, Keras, CNNs.
+- **Technologies Used:** Python, TensorFlow, Keras, CNNs.
-Enhanced the accuracy of Parkinson’s diagnosis, contributing to advancements in healthcare AI.
+- Enhanced the accuracy of Parkinson’s diagnosis, contributing to advancements in healthcare AI.

 ### 2. MI-Based Microcontroller Detector Using YOLOv5
-Designed a microcontroller detector leveraging YOLOv5 to detect hardware-based patterns efficiently.
+- Designed a microcontroller detector leveraging YOLOv5 to detect hardware-based patterns efficiently.
-Technologies Used are Python, YOLOv5, Machine Learning.
+- **Technologies Used:** Python, YOLOv5, Machine Learning.
-Improved detection accuracy and efficiency in MI-based applications.
+- Improved detection accuracy and efficiency in MI-based applications.